Humor · Is Fiction Less Believable than Truth?

 • FreezeMonster is just too extreme.
 Their cold control goes way below freezing.

-• FreezeMonster is anti-jobs.
+• FreezeMonster is anti-worker.
 They hire very few repair people.

 • You can't trust FreezeMonster.
 They won't divulge how their refrigerators work, hiding behind "patents" and "trade secrets".